beiatrix/beiatrix/README.md

 - 🎨 Before launching my career in software engineering, I worked professionally as a graphic designer and illustrator

-- 👩🏻‍💻 At my current role, I get to use both skill sets!
+- 👩🏻‍💻 I find joy in being able to use both skill sets!

-- 🌿 I also create content on YouTube to share what I know
+- 🌿 I also create content on [YouTube](https://youtube.com/beiatrix) and [Instagram](https://www.instagram.com/beiatrix.art)

 - 🚀 I built my personal website with `ionic` + `vue`